MorganBat/pi-marketplace/README.md

 **Model:** The model handles the interface with the Database.

 **Controller:** The controller is the interface between the model and the view.
 The controller passes information between them as required, and contains the majority of the logic used in the app.
-The controller is used to authenticate the user,
+The controller is used to authenticate the user

 **View:** The view is what's displayed to the end user.
 It uses HTML, CSS and Embedded Ruby to display information provided by the controller.